Terrafirma 3x3

-The Terrafirma 3x3 is a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association (PBA).
+The Terrafirma 3x3 was a Philippine 3x3 basketball team which competed in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association (PBA).
 The team is affiliated with the Terrafirma Dyip, a member franchise of the PBA.

 History

 The Terrafirma Dyip, competing as Terrafirma 3x3, are among the participating PBA franchise teams in the inaugural 2021 PBA 3x3 season.